Nikolai558/FE-BUDDY/ROADMAP.md

     - DPs (individual files and then another file with all combined)
     - STARSs (individual files and then another file with all combined)
   - Add option for user to decide if they want all the geojsons in one folder to make "vNAS Batch Upload" easier.

+---
+**The following will be completed after a code-rewrite/refactoring of FE-Buddy resulting in version 3.0**
+---

+- [ ] Remove VRC AIRAC output features?
+  - If after the refactor, holding on to this feature does not take up much development time, keep this feature and offer the user the option to turn off this output.
+It has been stated that some of the neighbors such as canada use FE-Buddy to updated US data for their files that use SCT2 format.

+- [ ] Remove SCT2/DXF/KML?
+  - These features are not 100% functional and at this point, may be pointless features to have considering the primary editing software will likely be QGIS that accept GeoJSON format.
+  - GeoJSON-to-DXF/KML may be considered for later development.

 - [ ] vERAM AWY HI/LO Text and Symbol maps.
   - Complete feature this only if vERAM is still in use after completing the above GeoJSON features.